mashraf94/Traffic-Sign-Classifier-Project/writeup_report.md

 * What was the first architecture that was tried and why was it chosen?
 1. Implemented the LeNet convolutional neural network, for it's simplicity and low computational cost.
     * Produced low accuracies and incompetent performance, due to overfitting of the training dataset.
-2. Implemented the VGG "Visual Geometric Group" convolutional network, which is known for it's state-of-art performance
+2. Implemented the VGG "Visual Geometric Group" convolutional network, which is known for it's state-of-art performance on image recognition task.
    //INSERT VGG .ipynb file
     * The VGG implementation acquired significantly higher performance than LeNet with colored photos
     * VGG was significantly expensive computationally for its complexity since it had wider layers and it was deeper than LeNet